Akumal with Kids: Where to See Sea Turtles in Mexico's Riviera Maya

 Cenote Yax-Kin

-An open-air cenote 15 minutes inland with shallow swimming areas perfect for first-time cenote kids.
+Open-air cenote 15 minutes inland with shallow swimming areas perfect for first-time cenote kids.
 200 pesos entrance.

 Akumal Monkey Sanctuary

-A small rescue facility a short drive away where kids can feed rescued monkeys and learn about local wildlife.
+Small rescue facility a short drive away where kids can feed rescued monkeys and learn about local wildlife.
 About 800 pesos for adults.

 What to Pack for Akumal

-- Reef-safe mineral sunscreen - chemical sunscreens banned and checked at the gate
+- Reef-safe mineral sunscreen - chemical sunscreens banned and checked at the gate.

-- Well-fitting kids snorkel masks (rentals fit poorly)
+- Well-fitting kids snorkel masks (rentals fit poorly).

-- Water shoes (the bay has scattered seagrass and rocks)
+- Water shoes (the bay has scattered seagrass and rocks).

-- Picaridin bug spray - mosquitoes get aggressive after sunset
+- Picaridin bug spray - mosquitoes get aggressive after sunset.

-- Cash for entrance fees, parking, and tips - card readers are unreliable
+- Cash for entrance fees, parking, and tips - card readers are unreliable.

 The Real Talk on Akumal

 Pair Akumal with a Tulum ruins morning or a Coba day trip and you have one of the best 48-hour kid itineraries on the Riviera Maya.
+Vamonos.

 Recommended Products